 Do I really need to say more than blueberries and Amaretto?

-And this is one I’m getting for myself.
+This is one I’m getting for myself.
 I think it will make a fabulous glaze on tempeh or seitan.

 My company is based in Longwood, Florida.
-All of the jams and fruit butters we make are processed in small batches, never using corn syrup, pectin, preservatives or colors.
+All of the jams and fruit butters we make are processed in small batches – never using corn syrup, pectin, preservatives or colors.

-These fruit and vegetable jams take longer to process than many store-bought jams as commercial pectin is not added to form the gel.
+These fruit and vegetable jams take longer to process than many store-bought jams since commercial pectin is not added to form the gel.
 Our fruits and vegetables are cut and processed by hand using only fresh, quality ingredients, locally sourced whenever possible.
 I use French methods of jam making, such as allowing fruit to macerate overnight to coax out the luscious flavors of berries, stone fruits and vegetables.